 Arantxa Ximena Rodriguez is a Mexican artist currently living in NYC.
 She holds an MFA in Fine Arts from the School of Visual Arts NYC (SVA).
 "On materiality in art-making practice, one of the toughest challenges I experience as an artist, is the game between experimentation and execution.
 Sometimes I wish I had enough time to experiment with materials in my pieces and then do the actual work to accomplish the finished piece.
 So, I accept that my pieces are like a flip of a coin, the only way to experiment with materials and execute something worth it, is by doing it, each piece gives me a cue for the next one, so I can say the materials in my pieces are pretty much raw, they do not have another option, they exist, take life and form within the actual making, experimentation in real time."

-"Something I love when I look at art is finding myself with the curiosity of 'how did the artist do it and with what?'
+"Something I love when I look at art is finding myself with the curiosity of "how did the artist do it and with what?"
 Art pieces that wake up these questions in me, I tend to find successful.
 These days, the barrier between arts and crafts is changing, it's blurring.
-I don't think materiality is a factor when we consider whether something is contemporary art or not."

-Arantxa Ximena Rodriguez

-Curator's note: "Arantxa's corner installations are extremely intricate and require hours, days, weeks of painstaking labor, yet they are fragile and malleable in their surroundings."
+I don't think materiality is a factor when we consider whether something contemporary art or not."
+Arantxa Ximena Rodriguez Curator's note: "Arantxa's corner installations are extremely intricate and require hours, days, weeks of painstaking labor, yet they are fragile and malleable in their surroundings."
 Keren Moscovitch

 Thanks to Keren, Lisa, Yam Chew and Arantxa for such an exciting introduction into their work.
 We can't wait to see the exhibition at the fair!
-Follow the link below to purchase your ticket to the fair, and don't forget to see the exhibition at the entrance of the Metropolitan Pavilion in Chelsea opening Wednesday, September 22 from 6 - 9pm!
+Follow the link below to purchase your ticket to the fair, and don't forget to join the curator and artists for their panel discussion "The Education(s) of an Artist" on Saturday, March 27 from 12 - 1pm in the Inspiration Lounge on Level 2.

-BUY TICKETS FAIR INFORMATION
+BUY TICKETS

+New York

+ART FANATIO ??

+•

+Get weekly emails with ticket offers, inspiring articles, affordable artwork and events.